dylangumnanis/seniorwebsite/README.md

 # Senior Tech Connect

-A platform connecting senior citizens with student volunteers for technology and financial literacy education.
+This is a nonprofit platform connecting senior citizens with student volunteers for technology education.

 ## Features